Skip to content

 4. How to prevent avian influenza infection?

-5. Is it safe to eat poultry and pork products?
+5. Is it safe to eat poultry products?

 6. Is it safe to visit live poultry markets or farms?